 6. Place in a pan with the remaining stock and heat through, serving with sour cream on top and sprinkled with fresh thyme.

-Susie Burrell is one of Australia’s leading dietitians, with an extensive background in nutrition and psychology.
+Susie Burrell is one of Australia’s leading dietitians.